LiamTHCH/3615-uha/README.md

 ### Annuaire

-This example simulates the defunct "Annuaire Electronique", the videotex version of the phone directory.
+This app simulates the defunct "Annuaire Electronique", the videotex version of the phone directory.

-**The goal**: use a Minitel to enter the name / location then query an existing phone directory on the web (118712.fr or others) and display the results on the Minitel as closest as possible to the original service back in the 80/90s.
+**The goal**: use a Minitel to enter the name / location then query an existing phone directory on the web and display the results on the Minitel as closest as possible to the original service back in the 80/90s.

 **Status**:
-- name/location input: implemented
+- name input: implemented
-- query existing phone directory: implemented on 118712.fr, 118218.fr ans 118000.fr
+- query existing phone directory: implemented on uha.fr for students and teachers
 - basic display: implemented
 - display interaction (paging): implemented

-**To test**: `python3 example_annuaire.py`

-### 3615 ULLA

-This example simulates the famous "3615 ULLA" a chat and messaging pink Minitel service.

-**The goal**: recreate the videotex interface of 3615 ULLA, but acting as a Mastodon client.
-The script mainly deals with the videotex recreation, and delegates all the messaging part to Mastodon though its API.

-**Status**: partly implemented

-**To test**: `python3 ulla.py [mastodon_account password]`
+**To test**: `python3 3615uha.py`
-**Example**: `python3 ulla.py cquest@amicale.net mypassword`